securityfirst/championscurriculum/education.md

 ### Introduction
-Many champions will have already have previous experience training individuals in their own organisations.
-This module and course is not designed to train trainers (there are many resources such as [Level-Up](https://www.level-up.cc) that already do this well), instead it is an opportunity to explore some of the tools that are available and to share best practices for integrating user education into organisaions.
+Many champions will have already have had previous experience training individuals in their own organisations.
+This module and course are not designed to train trainers (there are many resources such as [Level-Up](https://www.level-up.cc) that already do this well), instead, it is an opportunity to explore some of the tools that are available and to share best practices for integrating user education into organisaions.

 ### Learning Goals
-* Help participants learn about current initiatives for peer education and training* Participants share and critique various resources for peer education and training* Participants share experiences and best practices on peer education ### Assessment Goals
+* Help participants learn about current initiatives for peer education and training
+* Participants share and critique various resources for peer education and training
+* Participants share experiences and best practices on peer education

+### Assessment Goals
 * Develop measures and plans to integrate user education and training into work of their organisations

 ### Recommend Preparations